daniellanner/rabbit-food/README.md

 ## Limitations

 This method relies the dimensions of the image to be power of 2 (32, 64, 128, 256, 512,...).
 The dimensions do not have to be identical.
-An image with 32 px x 1024 px is perfectly legal.
+An image with 32px x 1024px is perfectly legal.

 Should the image not be power of two it will be resized based on the input settings and the output image will have the new dimensions.